openpunkart/dogeart.blocks/README.md

 {% comment %}

-Note, this is source code version, see live web pages @ [`austriacodes.github.io/awesome-austria` »](https://austriacodes.github.io/awesome-austria).
+Note, this is the source code version, see the live web pages @ [`austriacodes.github.io/awesome-austria` »](https://austriacodes.github.io/awesome-austria).

 {% endcomment %}